-He requests the prayers of Isaiah on their behalf.
-The Lord responds to King Hezekiah through Isaiah in a message paralleled and contrasted with the message of the Rabshakeh.
+Hezekiah requests the prayers of Isaiah on their behalf.
+The Lord responds then to King Hezekiah through Isaiah in a message paralleled and contrasted with the message of the Rabshakeh.

 The servants of the king of Assyria have blasphemed the Lord.
 Hezekiah should not be afraid of the Rabshakeh's words, as the Lord will act against Assyria and on behalf of his people.

-[8:10] The Lord promises Hezekiah deliverance, a deliverance that would have required considerable faith to believe under the circumstances.
+The Lord promises Hezekiah deliverance, a deliverance that would have required considerable faith to believe under the circumstances.
 All of the signs seem to be pointing against them.
 When the Rabshakeh returns, he finds that the king of Assyria has left Lachish and is fighting against Libna.

-Then Sennacherib, the king of Assyria, hears a rumour concerning the king of Cush, who has set out to fight him.
-Once again, he sends messengers to Hezekiah and Jerusalem.
+Then Sennacherib, the king of Assyria, hears a rumor concerning the king of Cush, who has set out to fight him.

+Ter-Hekah was probably not the king at this time, but the crown prince, around 20 years of age.
+During the 25th dynasty, Egypt was ruled over by Cushites.
+Once again, Sennacherib sends messengers to Hezekiah in Jerusalem.
 He directs Hezekiah's attention to the many lands that he has subdued.

-He has defeated their peoples and their gods were not able to save them.
+[10:25] He had defeated their peoples and their gods were not able to save them.
 The Lord, the God of Judah, he argues, will be no different.
 Hezekiah's response, once again, is to turn to the Lord.
-He takes the letter, spreads it out before the Lord, and seeks the Lord in prayer.

-For all the bluster and pride of Sennacherib, the Lord is still the God of all the earth.
+He takes the letter, spreads it out before the Lord, and sought the Lord in prayer.
+For all of the bluster and pride of Sennacherib, the Lord is still the God of all of the earth.

 He is the one who created all.
 He is the one who is sovereign over all nations.
 He has not been brought down from his throne.
 He is still enthroned above the cherubim.
-The empty words of Sennacherib are directed not just against the people of Judah.
-They are directed against the Lord, and he calls the Lord to pay attention to them.
+The empty words of Sennacherib are directed not just against the people of Judah, but against the Lord.
+Hezekiah calls the Lord to pay attention to them.